 In a more typical program, J. might never have had the experiences that led her to become a therapist.
 However, she was "involved in everything" because of the Diabasis emphasis on non-hierarchical structure.
-Her first experience with what she called a under renovation and the program was only offering day treatment.
+Her first experience with what she called a "journey" with an acutely psychotic man happened while the Diabasis facility was still under renovation and the program was only offering day treatment.
 She stated that this patient might have been my most powerful experience [and] had the most impact on me because I really discovered a part of myself that I didn't know was in there.
 When you've spent eight hours with an acutely psychotic person-you can't think.
 You have to operate from your gut.
 It's hard to describe, it's like kind of an inner strength.
 In the midst of this chaos, you experience this part that is centered, and you can relate to this other human being's pain on a real deep level.